Paying for training

-My question to all the Chief Officers out there is *do you stick a loyal and dedicated volunteer with a $1,200.00 bill and risk losing as a leader and firefighter *or do you reimburse him the money *that he paid out of pocket because itís the right thing to do?
+My question to all the Fire Chiefs out there is *do you stick a loyal and dedicated volunteer stick a $1,200.00 bill and risk losing as a leader and firefighter *or do you reimburse him the money *that he paid out of pocket because itís the right thing to do?

 I would appreciate any feedback or other resolution to this dilemma.
 (Especially from Chief Officers)

 Pleaseleave name and rank.